DonaldKellett/DonaldKellett/README.md

 ### Cloud Technical Specialist at Enfinity Solutions Limited (2023/07-present)

+#### Terraform migration to OpenTofu (2024/05; 1 month)

+Performed a successful migration of all existing internal and customer-owned Terraform IaC projects to OpenTofu following the officially supported procedure outlined in the OpenTofu documentation, for a total of 8 projects

+##### Business impact

+Eliminated the potential legal risks of managing internal and customer-owned infrastructure with proprietary tooling, ensuring the sustainability of affected IaC projects in the long run

 #### Rancher RKE2 OIDC integration with Dex (2024/02; 1 month)

 Implemented a centralized identity management solution backed by Active Directory for on-premises Rancher RKE2 cluster, leveraging Dex as the OIDC connector